How do I take pancreatic enzyme replacement therapy?

 Our specialist nurse, Jeni, explains how to take pancreatic enzymes in this video.

-How to take pancreatic enzymes
+How to take PERT

 Make sure you take PERT properly, to help it work well.